cressie176/kubernaut/README.md

 * a Dockerfile
 * Kubernetes Manifest Template

-The Kubernetes template should include a placeholder for the containers image.
+The Kubernetes template should include a placeholder for the containers image, but can hard code everything else.
 Use a templating tool which will work nicely with both yaml and json.

 The application should respond with "Hello World" over an HTTP interface.
 For MVP don't worry about setting up a TES style electric project.
 Do the simplest thing, e.g. [http-server](https://www.npmjs.com/package/http-server) serving a static page running in an ```node:8-alpine``` container .